-(k) (d) Notwithstanding any provision of this code to the contrary, the Supreme Court of Appeals, mental health facilities, law enforcement, and the Department of Health and Human Resources may participate in pilot projects in Cabell, Berkeley, and Ohio Counties to implement an involuntary commitment process.
+(k) (d) Notwithstanding any provision of this code to the contrary, the Supreme Court of Appeals, mental health facilities, law enforcement, the Department of Human Services, and the Department of Health Facilities may participate in pilot projects in Cabell, Berkeley, and Ohio Counties to implement an involuntary commitment process.
 Further, notwithstanding any provision of this code to the contrary, no alternative transportation provider may be utilized until standards are developed and implemented that define the role, scope, regulation, and training necessary for an alternative transportation provider as provided in subsection (a) of this section.